A Statistical Test for Comparing the Linkage and Admixture Model Based on Central Limit Theorems

 \section{Discussion}

 From a biological perspective, the Linkage Model is useful because it explains genetic data in a relatively simple framework while accounting for linkage.
-From a mathematical point of view, it is particularly interesting as its stationary distribution remains the same across all markers, even though the underlying Markov chain is inhomogeneous.
+From a mathematical point of view, it is particularly interesting as the stationary distribution of the hidden Markov chain remains the same across all markers, even though the underlying Markov chain is inhomogeneous.
 This specific model has already been considered in the context of Markov chains \citep{saloff2007convergence}.
-In this work, we use this property to prove limit results for the MLE in the Admixture Model.
+In this work, we use this property to prove limit results for the MLE in the Linkage Model.

-Specifically, we investigate the consistency and central limit theorems (CLTs) of the MLE in the Linkage Model.
+Specifically, we investigate the consistency and the asymptotic normality of the MLE in the Linkage Model.
 In doing so, we prove the uniqueness of the MLE in this model.
-This is an important result, as in the Admixture Model—even in the supervised setting—the MLE is sometimes non-unique \citep{pfaffelhuber2022central, heinzel_g3, heinzel2025consistency}.
+This is an important result, as in the Admixture Model-even in the supervised setting-the MLE is sometimes non-unique \citep{pfaffelhuber2022central, heinzel_g3, HEINZEL2025}.

 The theoretical results can be applied in several ways, for example in marker selection, similar to \cite{pfaff2004information}, who proposed using CLTs for the Admixture Model.
 Marker selection remains a widely studied topic \citep{phillips2014,kidd2014,xavier2022,xavier2020development,pfaffelhuber2020,resutik2023,phillips2019maplex,kosoy2009ancestry}, and the presented results can contribute to assessing the quality of a marker set.
 Furthermore, the CLT represents the first published approach to quantify the uncertainty of the MLE in the Linkage Model.